1. Young man at his window: places everywhere

 [6] As in the case of the term implacement, I have taken the term ‘placial’ from Edward S. Casey.
 Its coinage, as Casey intuited before others, is a necessity since it extends and includes the meaning of the term ‘local’ which is usually used as an attribute of place; that classic attribute – local – is now too narrow in meaning with respect to the extended sense of place that we are proposing.

-[7] Two notable architects and theorists who, in different periods and with different approaches and results (one more abstract and focused on space, the other more concrete and focused on place), have dealt with the issues I’m dealing with, were Richard Buckminster Fuller and Christopher Alexander.
-For both authors, conceptualizations of space (Buckminster Fuller) and place (Alexander) with respect to Architecture and Society played an important role.
+[7] With due differences, two notable architects and theorists who, in different periods and with different approaches and results (one more abstract and focused on space, the other more concrete and focused on place), have dealt with the issues I’m dealing with, were Richard Buckminster Fuller and Christopher Alexander.
+For both authors, conceptualizations of space (Buckminster Fuller) and place (Alexander) with respect to architecture and society played an important role.
+My goal is to explore how a revised understanding of spatiality, encompassing both space and place, is necessary to make architecture responsive to the challenges of our time.

 Works Cited